IsaacBell/leads-db/README.md

 ![image](https://github.com/IsaacBell/leads-db/assets/2613157/b17b9c41-d8af-4cd3-acfe-0f54b53e7332)
 ---
 ## Introduction
-LeadsDB is a small app which performs daily ingestions of Newly Registered Domains (NRDs).
-It attempts to identify new or expanding companies out of these NRDs which may serve as potential leads (for sales teams).
-The plan is to email users a few companies each week which match their preferences.
+LeadsDB is a lead generation system.
+On the back end, the system performs daily ingestions of company data as well as Newly Registered Domains (NRDs).
+It attempts to identify companies which may serve as candidate leads, then presents the best results to the user (see below).

+1. ✓ Lead data can be retrieved through a REST API.
+2. 🚧 Users receive email blasts of a few companies each week which match their preferences.
+(Under construction: Approx. 75% completed)
+3. 🔴 Users can integrate LeadsDB into their Hubspot or Salesforce projects, and leads will populate directly in their existing system.
+(Not started)

+This repository is home to the user-facing front end, as well as the user-facing REST API.
+All code related to data ingestion exists in a separate, [private micro-client](https://github.com/IsaacBell/nrd-poll).

-This project integrates a Next.js frontend with a Flask backend.
+This repository integrates a Next.js frontend with a Flask backend.
+For data storage, an [external Cassandra database](https://astra.datastax.com/) is used which then forwards data to external data warehouses through CDC trigger procedures.
 It includes features such as automatic NRD ingestion, [company data enrichment](https://blog.hubspot.com/sales/data-enrichment) using [Abstract API](https://docs.abstractapi.com/company-enrichment), and subscriber management using the [Notion API](https://github.com/btahir/notion-capture).

+The app is automatically deployed to [GCP](https://cloud.google.com/) Cloud Run, where it lives as a stateless app.
+Importantly, that means that contributors should not add code which saves state locally.
+We are loosely following a trunk-based branching strategy which will be formalized once Phase 2 is complete.

 ## Prerequisites